 Asset Managers -

-At the end of every calendar year, many mutual fund managers distribute capital gains to shareholders, delivering tax implications that are equally painful for advisors and their clients.
+At the end of every calendar year, many fund managers distribute capital gains to shareholders, delivering tax implications that are equally painful for advisors and their clients.

 As a wholesaler, you want to build long-lasting and mutually beneficial relationships with your advisor-partners.
 So how can wholesalers help limit distributions and their associated side effects?

-Wholesalers use YCharts to identify funds that are likely to have large capital gains distributions, then protect their advisor-partners from those distributions by recommending suitable replacement funds.
+With YCharts, wholesalers can identify funds that are likely to have large capital gains distributions, then protect their advisor-partners from those distributions by recommending suitable replacement funds.

 (Disclosure: you should always check a fund manager’s website for tax information pertinent to their funds and its investors.)